cuijiyao01/docker-k8s-training/kubernetes/exercise_04_services.md

 Now that the application is running and resilient to failure of a single pod, it is time to make it available to other users inside and outside of the cluster.

+**Note**: This exercise builds upon the previous exercise.
+If you did not manage to finish the previous exercise successfully, you can use the YAML file [03_deployment.yaml](solutions/03_deployment.yaml) in the *solutions* folder to create a deployment.
+Please use the file only if you did not manage to complete the previous exercise.

 ## Step 0: prerequisites
 Once again make sure,  everything is up and running.
 Use `kubectl` and check your deployment and the respective pods.